11 Top-Rated Beaches in the San Francisco Area

 San Gregorio State Beach is about a one-hour drive (40 miles south) from San Francisco.

-The charming country town of Half Moon Bay is nestled in the green rolling hills of the Santa Cruz Mountains.
-A patchwork of small farms surrounds the congested commercial center of town.
+The charming country town of Half Moon Bay nestles in the green rolling hills of the Santa Cruz Mountains.
+A patchwork of small farms surrounds the east side of the town, while the west side runs alongside a spectacular stretch of Pacific coastline.

 Half Moon Bay State Beach includes four miles of sandy beaches, tucked in between rugged ocean bluffs and steep cliffs.
 Four different beaches comprise Half Moon Bay State Beach: Roosevelt Beach, Dunes Beach, Venice Beach, and Francis Beach.